jojochun/e-commerce-back-end/README.md

 mysql -u root -p
 ```

-8. Enter MySQL password
+8. Enter the password for MySQL

-9. Create the database and then exit MySQL by entering:
+9. Create the database, then exit MySQL by typing:

 ```shell
 source db/schema.sql